Kitware/geowatch/docs/source/manual/environment/installing_geowatch.rst

-Installing GEOWATCH For Development
+Installing GeoWATCH For Development
 ===================================

-There are two methods for installing GEOWATCH in development mode.
+There are two methods for installing GeoWATCH in development mode.
 The first is a local install (recommended), and the second is using a docker image.
 This document goes over both options.